Seo cuid de na faclan a chuir mi ris an Fhaclair 'Am Faclair Beag' air loidhne.

 Calum is in his element

-Seinn Dùthchasach / Sean Nòs
+Seinn Dùthchasach / Seann Nòs

 (Indigenous Gaelic Singing Styles)

 There has been a lot of influence on Gaelic singing styles from other cultures and this is now beginning to influence audience appreciation of the genre.
 Having a tuneful, natural voice and an uncontrived regional singing style is crucial.
-The essence and beauty of good sean-nòs singing is its totally untrained, natural, free and relaxed quality.
+The essence and beauty of good seann-nòs singing is its totally untrained, natural, free and relaxed quality.
 Authentic singers are completely comfortable with their language, their song and their singing style; having been exposed to it and nurtured in it, within their homes or communities, since childhood, and these performances rarely have a contrived feel to them.

 For a performer to suggest that they are a 'traditional Gaelic singer' by merely singing a song which is generally accepted as being from the traditional canon is misleading.
 There is a LOT more to it than that.

 The tempo of a song may also vary according to the degree of ornamentation used.
 In the Scottish Gàidhealtachd, melismatic singing is much more pronounced in Lewis and in Harris, but nowadays there are fewer singers who ornament naturally and effortlessly in the traditional style.
 However, some singers, wherever they come from, feel that ornamentation is a requisite of any traditional singing; this, unfortunately, results in the introduction of a very artificial form of ornamentation in some performances.
-Affected, excessive or peculiar embellishments / ornamentation are unpleasant to listen to and add nothing to a sean-nòs performance, indeed they totally strip it of it's traditional 'nòs' and should be avoided at all costs.
+Affected, excessive or peculiar embellishments / ornamentation are unpleasant to listen to and add nothing to a sean-nòs performance, indeed they totally strip it of its traditional 'nòs' and should be avoided at all costs.

 A style of singing which has been nurtured since childhood will always sound natural and will stand the test of time.
 A true traditional singer, brought up with melismatic singing, will never think about when or where to embellish notes, it will be as natural to them as breathing or as natural as their accent (as mentioned above).

-When a singer is brought up with an indigenous singing style their performance of a song will always sound natural but because so little true 'seinn dùchasach' is now heard in our Gaelic communities, younger singers often learn their songs from commercial recordings which, although attractive in sound and quality, are too often based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with many singers now adopting mainstream jazz, blues, rock and pop styles within their performance.
+When a singer is brought up with an indigenous singing style their performance of a song will always sound natura, but as so little true 'seinn dùchasach' is now heard in our Gaelic communities, younger singers often have to learn their songs from commercial recordings which, although attractive in sound and quality, are too often based on techniques and styles outwith their own region and culture, and are usually from a variety of sources, with many singers now adopting mainstream jazz, blues, rock and pop styles within their performance.
 This shows that the emphasis is more on pleasing a non-Gàidhealach audience than on respecting the song or the traditional genre.
 There is an element of the inferiority complex in this trend and suggests that some Gaelic song performers require to be validated by those from outside the culture before they feel comfortable about their own performance.
 The danger in this is that the fickle nature of fashions and trends will render them ignorant of the true roots of the songs they perform, and they will certainly be unable to perform them authentically and/or pass them on to a younger generation.
 What then of the unbroken chain ?

-Another phenomenon attached traditional Gaelic singing is that the singer will often make changes in the song each time it is sung.
+Another phenomenon attached to traditional Gaelic singing is that the singer will often make changes in the song each time it is sung.
 I know I do this myself, through my ornamentation or by subconciously making other slight changes in the melody notes.
 It will depend on how one feels at the time, on one's familiarity with the song, on the atmosphere, on how relaxed one is, or on the state of one's voice at the time.

 Insensitive musical accompaniment has certainly had an adverse effect on the performance of traditional Gaelic song over the past 70 years or so.
 Songs which should be unrestricted in their rhythm are often forced into measured time because of unsympathetic musical arrangements, and possibly the intimidating tactics of instrumentalists who are unfamiliar with the genre and who force singers to alter or distort the natural linguistic rhythms within a song.